 - Clear out the assumptions before starting.
 Make sure you read the user story in detail.
 Don’t rush to start.
 Agree on the strategy beforehand (using flowcharts, ‘to do’ lists, mental maps, and other diagrams).

 - Timebox experiments.
 If one needs to make some code experiment or a small spike, propose a time slot to try it out (e.g. 15 min., 1 hour, till lunch).
 That will help keep focus.

 - As the driver dedicates more mental power to interact with the computer, the navigator has more responsibility to keep things on tracks (ensuring focus at the story).
 It’s easy to detour but you can say: “Is that related to the story?
 Could we do it later?”.
 Otherwise, you’ll keep “opening brackets without closing any”.

 - Try to understand if the driver is refactoring too soon.
 Refactoring should always happen after getting the tests green.
-Also, be aware if the refactor is too big or unrelated with the user story; that means it’s time to create a specific story for that.
+Also, be aware if the refactoring is too big or unrelated to the user story; that means it’s time to create a specific story for that.

 - Respect pauses.
-Realize and enjoy when you accomplished something and propose a ping-pong game.
+Realize and enjoy when you accomplished something and propose a pause.
 Focused and intense moments should be followed by pauses (try the Pomodoro technique if it helps).